ethersphere/bee-js/README.md

 Stay up to date by joining the [official Discord](https://discord.gg/GU22h2utj6) and by keeping an eye on the [releases tab](https://github.com/ethersphere/bee-js/releases).

+We are using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our commit messages and pull requests, following the [Semantic Versioning](https://semver.org/) rules.

 There are some ways you can make this module better:

 - Consult our [open issues](https://github.com/ethersphere/bee-js/issues) and take on one of them